zglueck/workshop-demo/sections/4/develop.md

 ## Our Plans

-The WebWorldWind development team has identified several alternatives for providing the development version of WebWorldWind and it is our hope that in the future, a precomipled version will always be available or integrated into npm's distribution technique.
+The WebWorldWind development team has identified several alternatives for providing the development version of WebWorldWind.
+In the future, a precompiled version will always be available or integrated into npm's distribution mechanism.

 # Next Steps